department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 ### R

 **regional office**
 : Use instead of "regional benefit office."
-Go to VA regional office entry for details.
+Go to entry for "VA regional office" for details.

 **Reserve**
 : Capitalize when used to refer to members of the military.